SemTalkOnline/SemTalkOnline/Working with Ontologies.md

 ### Connectors

-Relationship between two ontology classes can be created using the perpendicular QuickShape line (Refer to the QuickShapes section above).
-Select the Class' **QuickShape** and drag the arrow that appears to the Class to the desired target Object.
+Relationships between ontology classes are created using the perpendicular QuickShape arrow (Refer to the QuickShapes section above).

+Select the Class' **Quickshape** and drag the arrow that appears to the Class to the desired target Object.
 SemTalkOnline automatically names the relationship according to the default settings.

 For example, a 'Car' **Consists of** a  'Axel', which **Consists of**  'Wheels'.
 If you what to model that 'Wheels' make contact with the road, it requires another relationship, such as 'has contact with'.
-This requires creating a relationship between a 'Wheel' and the 'Road surface'.
-Add this new relationship by double-clicking on the relationship between the two Objects and change its name to 'has contact with'.
+This requires creating a new relationship between a 'Wheel' and the 'Road surface'.
+Add this new relationship by double-clicking on the **Consists of** relationship between the two Objects and change its name to 'has contact with'.

 SemTalk Online then stores the new relationship in the model and it will be visible in **Explorer - Associations** that shows Associations linked to the class 'Wheel'.

-The additional relation “has contact with” is highlighted in yellow.

 **NOTE**: Relations are directed, which can be seen from the angles in front of the relation name in the tab.
 In the graphical representation, relations are shown as arrows with a direction.